Sushantdbg/NCB-EXPRESS/client/README.md

 npm install react-scripts
 ```

-#### We have to do this because we arent pushing some node modules and script with the auto gitignore file
+#### We have to do this because we aren't pushing some node modules and script with the auto .gitignore file

-#### Random packages,ignore and readme total line count 27552
+#### Random packages, ignore and readme total line count 27552

-### This is a croudsourced bug alert system for huge software and products
 <br/>
 <br/>